 We've currently tested 11 LG soundbars.
 The brand makes well-built soundbars with lots of connectivity options, but the models we've tested don't stand out in respect to sound quality.

 The LG SN9YG is the best 5.1 LG soundbar that we've tested.
 This well-built 5.1.2 soundbar is very similar to the LG SN10YG in terms of look and performance but is available at a lower price point.
 It has a bass-heavy sound profile capable of reproducing deep thump and rumble, making it well-suited for action-packed movies or boomy music like EDM.
 While it doesn't come with a more comprehensive EQ, it offers an outstanding range of sound enhancement features, including room correction and five EQ presets.
 It also has a variety of physical inputs and supports eARC as well as Dolby Atmos.
 You can even wirelessly stream your favorite audio to the bar using Bluetooth, Wi-Fi, or Chromecast built-in.
-It gets loud enough to fill a large or crowded room too, and there aren't a lot of compression artifacts at max volume.
+It gets loud enough to fill a large or crowded room, and there aren't many compression artifacts at max volume.

 The best LG soundbar with a 3.1 setup that we've tested is the LG GX Soundbar.
-This 3.1 soundbar has a unique teardrop shape that's designed to complement TVs from LG's OLED series, so it looks more like wall art when hung on the wall.
+This 3.1 soundbar has a unique teardrop shape designed to complement TVs from LG's OLED series, so it looks more like wall art when hung on the wall.
 Its default sound profile is neutral and suitable for most audio content, and its wireless subwoofer helps adds an extra boom and punch to the mix.
 If you prefer a different sound, there are a couple of EQ presets available, as well as a dialogue enhancement feature and an auto-volume mode to help make the most of your TV-watching experience.
-This soundbar has a lot of connectivity options, and it can get loud, though there are some compression artifacts present at max volume.
+This soundbar has many connectivity options, and it can get loud, though there are some compression artifacts present at max volume.

 Like with their TVs, LG uses a combination of letters and numbers for their model names.